 - a.
-Immediate Need appointments within 24 hours of the referral or request - b.
+Immediate Need appointments the same day or within 24 hours of the referral or request - b.
 Routine Care Appointments: - Initial assessment within 7 days of referral - The first behavioral health service following the initial assessment within the timeframe indicated by the behavioral health condition, but no later than 23 days after the initial assessment - All subsequent behavioral health services within the timeframe indicated by the behavioral health condition, but no later than 45 days from identification of need